Gas van: Soviet Union

+According to historian Robert Gellately, "the Soviets sometimes used a gas van (dushegubka), as in Moscow during the 1930s, but how extensive that was needs further investigation." while Nazi killers have "invented the first gas van, which began operations in the Warthegau on January 15, 1940, under Herbert Lange".

 During the Great Purge in the Soviet Union, NKVD officer Isaj D. Berg used a specially adapted airtight van for gassing prisoners to death on an experimental basis.
 The prisoners were gassed on the way to Butovo, a phony firing range, where the NKVD executed its prisoners and buried them.
 According to testimony given by NKVD officer Nikolai Kharitonov in 1956, Isaj Berg had been instrumental in the production of gas vans.
-Berg had become chief of the administrative economic department in Moscow’s NKVD in the summer of 1937.
+Berg had become chief of the administrative economic department in Moscow's NKVD in the summer of 1937.
 In October 1937 he was charged with the supervision of the Butovo firing range.
 Berg had to prepare Butovo for the mass execution of people from greater Moscow and to ensure that these executions would take place smoothly.
-According to testimony given by Fjodor Tschesnokov, a member of Berg’s execution team, in 1956, trucks were used, which were equipped with valves through which the gas could be directed inside the vehicles.
+According to testimony given by Fjodor Tschesnokov, a member of Berg's execution team, in 1956, trucks were used, which were equipped with valves through which the gas could be directed inside the vehicles.
 The interrogations revealed that the prisoners were stripped naked, tied up, gagged and thrown into the trucks.
 Their property was stolen.
 Berg was arrested on 3 August 1938 and sentenced to death for participating in a "counter-revolutionary conspiracy within the NKVD" and executed on 3 March 1939.

 The scale at which these trucks were used is unknown.
 Author Tomas Kizny assumes that they were in use while Berg oversaw the executions (October 1937 to 4 August 1938).
 He points to archaeological excavations conducted in 1997.
 Then 59 corpses were exhumed who most likely had been murdered during Berg's tenure.
 Only four of these victims had been shot in the head, which leads Kizny to conclude that at least some of them had been gassed.
+FSB officers Alexander Mikhailov and Mikhail Kirillin, and historian Lydia Golovkova, recounted the testimony of one witness at a mass execution site outside Moscow.
+As many as 50 prisoners were loaded into trucks whose exhaust pipes were turned into the trucks, which Muscovites called "soul killers" and which were said to have been invented by Berg.
+Prisoners were "half dead" when they arrived at the site, where most were subsequently executed.